Reimagining How Agencies Create Campaigns

 Some participants found the UI visually boring.

 Notable new capabilities included cross-platform targeting, allowing advertisers to run campaigns on Disney+, Hulu, or both simultaneously.
-We've since maintained an ongoing feedback loop with advertisers and internal stakeholders to continuously improve usability.
-Following the platform's rebrand to Disney Campaign Manager, the interface received a comprehensive visual refresh.
+Following the platform's rebrand to Disney Campaign Manager, the interface received a full visual refresh.
+We've maintained an ongoing feedback loop with advertisers and internal stakeholders since.

 DCM UI